osilander/203.311/Week2/Week2.md

 Windows and macOS are very powerful OS and thousands of people working on their development to make them the polished products they are.
 However, the time it takes new features and programs to be incorporated takes a very long time because of the huge corporations they have become.

 This is why a large part of scientific research computing uses Unix/Linux as an environment within which to work.
 We can access new programs, try them out, and use them in our research if we want to.
 We have greater control over the parameters and options that come with the programs.
 In other words, many of these programs do not suffer from the "black box" nature of Windows and macOS, i.e. we do not know how they fully work under the surface.
 The number of new programs for genome analysis that you can download is growing all the time.
-LetÕs first go through some of the programs that come with a standard installation of Linux so that you can work with files and directories.
+Let's first go through some of the programs that come with a standard installation of Linux so that you can work with files and directories.

 First thing, don't copy and paste in the practical today!
 Why?
 Typing these commands is part of the hard wiring required to make them stick!
 Also, "with great power comes great responsibility", and the way you are working today has the power to wipe a computer -- no trash recovery -- completely gone forever (except for that system-wide backup you have made right?)!
 By typing commands, it gives you another opportunity to think about the command before you execute it and typing is more likely to trigger a big red flag in dangerous situations!  **_Think twice, type once._**